blchelle/blchelle/README.md

-Hi there 👋, I'm Brock.
-I am a Software Developer from Canada 🍁
+Hi there 👋, I'm a Software Developer from Canada 🍁

 * Senior Software Engineering Student at the University of Alberta 🐻
 * Technology Lead at the University of Alberta's Google DSC 👨‍💻